Poincar{\'e} series and linking of Legendrian knots: Introduction

 and thus they generalized earlier results due to Fried in the case of constant curvature~\cite{Fr86}.

 The behaviour at $0$ of Poincar\'e series will be of slightly different nature as we will consider situations where there will be no pole or zero at $s=0$ even if there is a Pollicott-Ruelle resonance at $0$.
-Despite this and working out on the ideas introduced in~\cite{DaRi16, DaRi17c, DaRi17d, DyZw}, we will verify that the value at $0$ still has a topological meaning.
+Despite this and working out on the ideas introduced in~\cite{DaRi16, DaRi17c, DaRi17d, DyZw}, we will verify that the value at $0$ still has a topological meaning and that it is a rational number.
 To that aim, we set

-and the main result of this article reads: \begin{theo} Let $(X,g)$ be a smooth ($\mathcal{C}^{\infty}$), compact, oriented, connected, Riemannian surface which has no boundary and which has negative curvature.
+and the main result of this article reads: \begin{theo} Let $(X,g)$ be a smooth ($\mathcal{C}^{\infty}$), closed, oriented, connected, Riemannian surface which has negative curvature.
+Given a pair $c_1$ and $c_2$ of two simple closed geodesics in $X$ which are trivial in homology and such that \begin{itemize} \item either $\mathbf{c}_1$ and $\mathbf{c}_2$ are distinct nontrivial homotopy classes, \item or at least one $c_i$ is a point and $c_1\cap c_2=\emptyset$. \end{itemize}